The Australian Red Cross Society is governed by a Royal Charter and the Rules of the Society.

 The Board consists of 16 persons: the President, the Deputy President, the Chair - Audit and Risk Management Committee, the Youth Member, the Chair of each of the eight Divisional Advisory Boards from our State and Territory offices, the Chairman of the Australian Red Cross Blood Service and up to three Appointed Members.
 The Board governs all national, state and territory functions and meets at least eight times a year.

 All members of the Board are volunteers who freely donate their time, energy and professional expertise to Australian Red Cross.

 Chief Executive Officer

 The Board delegates day-to-day management of the affairs of Australian Red Cross to the Chief Executive Officer (CEO) (Secretary-General).
-The CEO manages these delegations through the senior leadership group, the National Leadership Team.
+The CEO manages these delegations through the Executive and Leadership teams.

 The CEO is accountable to the Board for implementation of the Strategic Plan and the Board's decisions, and for oversight of operational management according to the policy and systems which the Board establishes.
 The CEO also provides advice and recommendations to the Board, especially for the future directions of the organisation.